Kitsunetsuki: Ninko

-The (or jinko) is actually a regional term, only spoken of commonly (outside of literature) in the region where Hearn resided, Izumo (now Shimane Prefecture), the neighboring Hōki (now part of Tottori Prefecture).
+The ninko (or jinko) is actually a regional term, only spoken of commonly (outside of literature) in the region where Hearn resided, Izumo (now Shimane Prefecture), the neighboring Hōki (now part of Tottori Prefecture).
 (Note: The Izumo and Hōki Provinces are named in the full title of Jinko benwaku dan which tries to explode the fox possession myth.
-These provinces occurred within what is now called the San'in region (Note: Northern half of Chugoku, facing the Seas of Japan.) is the honba (≈the capital) of the ninko myth according to .)
+These provinces occurred within what is now called the San'in region (Note: Northern half of Chugoku, facing the Seas of Japan.) is the honba (≈the capital) of the ninko myth according to Teiri Nakamura.)
 The associate lore of kitsunemochi or "fox owning" families is sporadic throughout Japan, but prevalent in the western portion of the former Izumo province.

-It was in this central San'in region where gossip about certain families being ninko-havers (ninko-mochi or kistune-mochi) got started.
+It was in this central San'in region where gossip about certain families being ninko-havers (ninko-mochi or kitsune-mochi) got started.
 According to the work Izumo kokunai jinko monogatari (出雲国内人狐物語) (1786), (Note: By Yamane Yoemon (山根与右衛門).) the very concept of "kitsune-mochi" arose around the early Kyōhō era (c.
 1710s), in the wake of conflict between the landlord peasant (Note: funō (富農), sometimes glossed as kulak.) and his sharecroppers, where resentment toward the landlord's sanctions resulted in the spreading of the vicious rumor.

 However Seiroku Kuramitsu (倉光清六) (with ties to folklorist Kunio Yanagita) asserted that a suitably educated person, almost certainly a hōin (法印) (shugendō trained yamabushi of high status) who was well versed enough in fox superstition matters to know the jargon jinko/ninko to informed the peasantry.
-Before that, the spirit was probably called as in other regions.
+Before that, the spirit was probably called gedō as in other regions.
 Also, one simply needs to juxtapose "fox" with the stock phrase ten chi jin sansai (天地人三才)) to arrive at tenko, chiko, jinko/ninko or the heavenly, earthly, and man-fox.

 What the Izumo folk call ninko or kitsune-mochi parallels the inugami ("dog spirit") of the neighboring Iwami Province and Oki islands.
 (Shimane Prefecture).
 (Note: Former Izumo, Iwami, and Oki provinces are now part of Shimane Prefecture.
 The inugami is also known elsewhere, in parts of Shikoku.)
-The inugami was also known as tōhyō (Note: Inoue says the tōhyō name derives from the lore that the spirit was stored in earthenware jars called dobin (土瓶) apparently pronounced tōhyō in slang.) though is usually considered a serpent familial spirit.
+The inugami was also known as tōhyō (Note: Inoue says the tōhyō name derives from the lore that the spirit was stored in earthenware jars called dobin (土瓶) apparently pronounced tōhyō in slang.) though tōbyō is usually considered a serpent familial spirit.